-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Management Approach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) The Company's digital device segment sells MyPhone mobile phones, tablets and accessories to major distributors.
-The Company has not conducted any survey for the period but will do so in the future when applicable.
-Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+Management Approach What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
 MyPhone device has been tested and passed according to the standards in compliance with the essential requirements in the specified directive.
 It is safe, secure and efficient to use.
 Every new smartphone has been Google certified and granted the approval for manufacturing and shipment.
-What are the Risk/s Identified?
-Management Approach Identify risk/s related to material topic of the organization Myphone experienced a downward trajectory in smartphone market share due to stiff competition.
-The Company imports, distributes and sells mobile phones, gadgets and accessories to dealers and retailers.
+Management Approach The Company imports, distributes and sells mobile phones, gadgets and accessories to dealers and retailers.
 On December 2019, in a bid to optimize operations and to improve financial results, the Company opted to change to a business model by licensing its MyPhone trade name and trademarks and other intellectual property rights, and assigning the distribution of the related MyPhone mobile phones products to Solid Trading Limited (STL), a related party under common ownership.
 In consideration of the aforegoing, the Company shall receive royalty from STL equivalent to a certain percentage of latter's sales of the MyPhone products.
-What are the Opportunity/ies Identified?
-Management Approach Identify the opportunity/ies related to material topic of the organization MyPhone offers affordable quality phones to Filipino masses who can hardly afford high-end mobile phones, with features similar to high-end mobile phones.
-The Company commits to constantly study, understand and keep up with the latest technological advancements, demands, and trends, while we constantly remind ourselves to put the changing and evolving needs of our customers in the face of the changing times, always on top of our priority.
+Management Approach The Company commits to constantly study, understand and keep up with the latest technological advancements, demands, and trends, while we constantly remind ourselves to put the changing and evolving needs of our customers in the face of the changing times, always on top of our priority.